? Table of Contents

 What This Plugin Does

-Church Contributions helps you keep track of all donations and event payments in one place.
+Church Contributions helps you keep track of all donations in one place.
 Whether someone gives cash on Sunday, writes a check, or donates online, everything is recorded in the same system.

 At the end of the year, you can generate tax statements for your donors with just a few clicks.